How to Limit Screen Time using Non-Digital Solutions

 Get $10 off GABB phone with promo code: TECHDETOX

-Limited Time Deal: 30% OFF gabb watch for kids
+Limited Time Deal: 30% OFF all gabb devices for kids

 The phone is placed in a Yondr case.
 The case locks with a special magnetic lock.
 To access the phone, the user must tap it on unlocking base.
 Makes schools, concerts, parties, conferences and other public events into spaces where people actually pay attention to what’s going on instead of looking at their phone.
 Brilliant.